- Public Works

 Streets and Sidewalks

-If you would like to submit a City Service Request for potholes, street/sidewalk maintenance, and other maintenance requests, please click the button below!
+If you would like to report repair needs for potholes, street/sidewalk maintenance, and other maintenance requests, please submit a City Service Request or leave a message on our Pothole Hotline at 805-652-4515.

 Street Management Plan

 The City has a Five Year Pavement Management Plan.
-Click on the link below to see the latest report.
+View the Pavement Management Plan for Fiscal Years 2023 – 2027.

 Funding & Taxes